 Is a nursing home right for you or a loved one?
 This guide can help you choose a skilled nursing facility or convalescent home that fits your needs.

 What is a nursing home or skilled nursing facility?

-The label “nursing home” can have negative connotations for many people.
-Yet nursing homes provide medical practices and therapies not available in other senior housing options, so it’s important to separate nursing home myths from facts.
+While nursing homes provide medical practices and therapies not available in other senior housing options, the label “nursing home” can have negative connotations for some people, so it’s important to separate nursing home myths from facts.